Chaozhuang22/chaozhuang22.github.io/_pages/featured.md

     alt: "From Zero to Fluent: My 1300-Hour Commitment to Learning Japanese"
     image_caption: "Image courtesy of [Unsplash](https://unsplash.com/)"
     title: "From Zero to Fluent: My 1300-Hour Commitment to Learning Japanese"
-    excerpt: 'A review on my journey in learning Japanese from Duolingo to active/passive immersion.'
+    excerpt: "A review on my journey in learning Japanese from Duolingo to active/passive immersion."
     url: "https://chaozhuang22.github.io/language/japanese/"
     btn_label: "Read More"
     btn_class: "btn--primary"